PhoenixtBlaze/BeatSurgeon/README.md

 This project is proprietary.
 All rights reserved.

 *   You **may** download and use this mod for personal gameplay and streaming.
-*   You **may not** modify, redistribute, or reverse-engineer the source code or the compiled `.dll` without explicit written permission from the author.
+*   You **may not** modify or redistribute without explicit written permission from the author.
 *   You **may not** re-upload this mod to other platforms or claim it as your own.

 ---